By Grace Park

 Pit Bulls may very well be the most misunderstood dog breeds out there.
 Whether you’re pro-pit, or prefer the company of a more docile dog, there’s no denying the natural talent found in these magnificent creatures.
+Read on to learn about fun pawesome facts about the dog breed, Pit Bulls!

 Don’t judge a book by it’s cover!
 In a behavioral test performed by the American Temperament Test Society, Pit Bulls placed second with an 83.4% pass rate, beat out only by the Labrador Retriever, and outperforming breeds like the Border Collie and Miniature Schnauzer.